fwupd/fwupd/plugins/modem-manager/README.md

 although it requires that the firmware branch is also set in the firmware metadata.

 Since: 1.9.8

+### `Flags=detach-at-fastboot-has-no-response`

+If no AT response is expected when entering fastboot mode.

+### `Flags=uninhibit-modemmanager-after-fastboot-reboot`

+After entering the fastboot state, the modem cannot execute the attach method in the MM plugin plugin plugin.
+The shadow device needs to be used to uninhibit the modem when `fu_mm_plugin_udev_uevent_cb` detects it.

 ## Vendor ID Security